Vulto/smw/README.md

 ./c

 ## How it Works?
 It runs an emulated version in the background and compares the ram state every frame.
 If it detects a mismatch, it saves a snapshot in saves/ and displays a counter on screen counting down from 300.
-Please submit these bug snapshots on discord so that they can be fixed.

 ## Usage and controls